superchris/stirtrek-2024/index.md

 ---

+# CGI: Common Gateway Interface
-# CGI: the web app equivalent of stone tablets
+- the web app equivalent of stone tablets
+- Programs invoked by the webserver
 - Perl, VB, PL/SQL, you name it!
 - This was ok for little tiny things
 - For large applications, not so much